IKCO Reera: Transmission

 The EF7P-TC engine is paired with a 6-speed automatic transmission, which is also used in the Dena Plus Turbo Automatic model.
 For the three-cylinder version, there are reports of a 7-speed dual-clutch transmission being offered.

 Features

-The Reera will be equipped with features such as a panoramic sunroof, light sensor, rain sensor, four airbags, electric power steering, electronic parking brake, electronic gear shifter, wireless charger, digital dashboard, keyless start, digital speedometer, blind-spot radar, lane-keeping radar, tire pressure and temperature sensors, cornering lights, interior ambient lighting, foot sensor, and an electric trunk lid.
-Additionally, it will offer heated front seats, power-adjustable driver seat, and more.
+The Reera is equipped with features such as a panoramic sunroof, light sensor, rain sensor, four airbags, electric power steering, electronic parking brake, electronic gear shifter, wireless charger, digital dashboard, keyless start, digital speedometer, blind-spot radar, lane-keeping radar, tire pressure and temperature sensors, cornering lights, interior ambient lighting, foot sensor, and an electric trunk lid.
+Additionally, it offers heated front seats, power-adjustable driver seat, and more.
 The Reera has also been equipped with an emergency contact system in collaboration with the Space Technology and Advanced Transportation Development Headquarters of the Vice Presidency for Science and Technology.

-Moreover, the Reera includes additional features such as traction and stability control, hill start assist, sunroof, automatic climate control, a 12-inch touchscreen multimedia display, a 12-inch digital instrument cluster, rear and 360-degree cameras, power-folding side mirrors, and daytime running lights.
+Moreover, the Reera includes additional features such as traction and stability control, hill start assist, sunroof, automatic climate control, a 12-inch touchscreen multimedia display, a 12-inch digital instrument cluster, rear and 360-degree cameras, power-folding side mirrors, and daytime running lights (DRLs).